More than 750 families benefited from college cheating scheme, ringleader says

 Loughlin and Huffman were among 50 people charged in the alleged scam Tuesday.
 Loughlin and her husband, Mossimo Giannulli, agreed to pay $500,000 to help their two daughters' chances of gaining admission to the University of Southern California, court papers say.

+Loughlin allegedly said that she would arrange for her daughter to be photographed so it appeared she was the crew coxswain on the L.A.
+Marine club’s rowing team, according to a criminal complaint.

-Huffman and her husband, actor William H. Macy, paid $15,000 to get one of their daughters unlimited time for her SAT test, prosecutors say.
+Huffman and her husband, actor William H. Macy, paid $15,000 to get their daughter unlimited time for her SAT test, prosecutors say.

+Huffman also allegedly discussed the idea of having a ringer take the test for their other daughter but ultimately decided against it after she expressed concern about having to explain the difference in scores to her daughter’s tutor, according to the complaint.

+"I just didn't know if it'd be odd for [the tutor] if we go, "Oh, she did this in — in March 9, but she did so much better in May," Huffman allegedly said on the call.
+"I don't know if that’d be like — if [the tutor] would be like, 'Wow.'"